coreydinkens/tmc-flux-poc/README.md

       b.
 Prometheus
         1. Grafana

-Once Flux has been successfully enabled, add kustomizations in the following order to avoid package install/removal issues with prune enabled:
+Once Flux has been successfully enabled, add kustomizations in the following order, then remove in reverse to avoid package install/removal issues with prune enabled:
 1. Add pre-reqs folder Flux kustomization
 2. Add flux-config folder Flux kustomization